Trevorules/trevorules.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 The site is still under development.
-The rest of this site will be updated shortly.
+Will be updated shortly.

 About Me
 ======